csnemes2/mcb-model-for-vqa/README.md

 ### Codes

-Before Training
+Before Training(Caffe is used)
-- build_train_datasets.py : build annotations for train(with idx of image feature vector, question, and idx of answer.
-Also build word2ix and ix2word for questions and answers
+- build_train_datasets.py : build annotations for train(with idx of image feature vector, question, and idx of answer) and feature vectors.
+Also build word2ix and ix2word for questions and answers.
-- build_val_datasets.py : build_annotations for valid(with image_id, idx of image feature vector, question, question_id)
+- build_val_datasets.py : build_annotations for valid(with image_id, idx of image feature vector, question, question_id) and feature vectors.

-(Note that codes for building image features and imgid2featid are not provided.
-Those can be shared wish other MSCOCO tasks.

-Models and Train & Test codes
+Models and Train & Test codes(Tensorflow is used)
 - config.py : configuration file (support model without Attention & with Attention)
 - model
     - qamodel.py : an abstract model for VQA